 }

-methods can accept a single event instances or an array with event instances. assertNotRecorded
+The given and assertRecorded methods can accept a single event instances or an array with event instances. assertNotRecorded can also accept an array of class names.

-When you'd like to assert that only a specific event is recorded, you can use the assertEventRecorded
+When you'd like to assert that only a specific event is recorded, you can use the assertEventRecorded method.

-If you don't expect any events to be recorded you can use assertNothingRecorded
+If you don't expect any events to be recorded you can use assertNothingRecorded.

-, it accepts a closure which is passed any input you've returned from the when
+Finally, you can also use then, it accepts a closure which is passed any input you've returned from the when function:

 public function it_will_not_make_subtractions_that_would_go_below_the_account_limit()